codetojoy/easter_eggs_for_play_framework/egg_2025_08_thread_pools/README.md

 ### Usage

+* requires a server such as [this one](https://github.com/codetojoy/simple-server-java)
 * `./run.sh` and open http://localhost:9000
-* the AccountService simulates work
+* NEW: AccountService no longer sleeps, but calls a simple API

 ### TODO

-* v1 needs to use Play default
+* TBD

 ### Version